MatanAvitan/noisy_student/README.md

 (To exit the container use ctrl-D)

-12. To stop the noisystudent container run:
+15. To stop the noisystudent container run:
 `sudo docker stop noisystudent`

-13. To clear the containers run:
+16. To clear the containers run:
 `sudo docker container rm $(sudo docker container ls -aq)`

-14. To pull code from git, clear containers, build noisy student and run noisy student:
+17. To pull code from git, clear containers, build noisy student and run noisy student:
-`git pull && sudo docker container rm $(sudo docker container ls -aq) && sudo docker-compose build && sudo docker run --gpus all --shm-size=100gb --name noisystudent bestteam/noisystudent:latest`
+`git pull && sudo docker container rm $(sudo docker container ls -aq) && sudo docker-compose build && <your docker run command - see sections 12 and 13>`